BitMEX/api-connectors/auto-generated/csharp/docs/PositionApi.md

             var apiInstance = new PositionApi();
-            var symbol = symbol_example;  // string | Symbol of position to update risk limit on. var riskLimit = 8.14;  // decimal? | New Risk Limit, in Satoshis. var targetAccountId = 1.2;  // double? | AccountId for the position that the risk limit would be updated on, must be a paired account with main user. (optional)
+            var symbol = symbol_example;  // string | Symbol of position to update risk limit on. var riskLimit = 789;  // long? | New Risk Limit, in Satoshis. var targetAccountId = 1.2;  // double? | AccountId for the position that the risk limit would be updated on, must be a paired account with main user. (optional)

             try